-The company's activities, together with the factors likely to affect its future development, performance and position are set out in the Strategic Report.
-The company's cash position remains strong which is set out in the statement of Financial Position.
-Cash deposits plus cash at bank have increased compared to those at 31 December 2022 by £1,195,575.
+The company's activities, together with the factors likely to affect its future development, performance and position are set out in the strategic report on pages 3 to 5.
+The company's cash position remains strong which is set out on page 15, in the Statement of financial position.
+Cash deposits plus cash at bank have increased compared to those at 31 December 2023 by £371,508.
 The company undertakes a formalised process of budgeting, reporting and review.
-The Board of Directors has reviewed budgets and forecasts for 2023.
+The Board of Directors has reviewed budgets and forecasts for 2025.

 It is reasonable to consider the business a going concern.
-Please see Report of the Directors on page 6 for further information.
+See Report of the directors on page 6 for further information.